syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-lists.md

 documentation: UG
 ---

-# Working with lists
+# Working with Lists

-Lists can organize and format the contents of a document in hierarchical way.
+Lists can organize and format the contents of a document in a hierarchical way.
 There are nine levels in the list, starting from level 0 to level 8.
 DocIO supports both built-in list styles and custom list styles.
-The following are the types of list supported in DocIO:
+The following are the types of lists supported in DocIO:

 * Numbered list
 * Bulleted list

 ## Create Bulleted List